Disclaimer: I still don't own Star Wars or KotOR. Dang. Any references to KotOR do not belong to me.

 He had taken a position on a platform circling a pillar several meters off the ground.
 It was a platform the construction naturally offered purely due to architectural and not aesthetical choices, and such were seen in many structures similar to this throughout the galaxy.

 Simple physics, intended to enlarge the area the foundation of the massive pillar supported to the dead ground of Taris.
 The foot of the pillar distributed the enormous weight of the plate on an area larger than the diameter of the pillar itself.
-It was not an optimal platform for his purposes, inclining a couple of degrees downward and forcing his muscles instinctively fight against gravity when he should have stayed relaxed.
-Not perfect in any manner in a situation where even a slightest increase in heart rate made a difference, but it gave him visibility further and kept his skin away from jaws of Rakghouls, nonetheless.
+It was not an optimal platform for his purposes, inclining a couple of degrees downward and instinctively forcing his muscles to fight against gravity when he should have stayed relaxed.
+Not perfect in any manner in a situation where even the slightest increase in heart rate made a difference, but it gave him visibility further and kept his skin away from jaws of rakghouls, nonetheless.

-This particular pillar appeared to provide an access to the ancient sewer network of Taris.
+This particular pillar appeared to provide access to the ancient sewer network of Taris.
 He had seen a few similar old pathways to the maintenance sections of the sewers, assuming at the same time that the crisscrossing series of pipes and tunnels under his feet hadn't seen much maintenance in a century.
 Although the old doorway showed signs of recent movement, the rusty brown door leading to the interiors of the pillar stood locked.
-Since anyone potentially walking out of the door would have been straight in his sights, he wasn't too concerned of it.
+Since anyone potentially walking out of there would have been straight in his sights, he wasn't too concerned about it.

 He had chosen this spot purely based on location.

-No obstructions blocking visibility to the crash site – there was a perfect, open sightline and an empty field in front of him.
-This, approximately one hundred and fifty meters away from the Jedi's battered escape pod was a sufficient distance to observe.
+No obstructions were blocking visibility to the crash site – there were a perfect, open sightline and an empty field in front of him.
+Approximately one hundred and fifty meters away from the Jedi's battered escape pod, this was a sufficient distance to observe.
 Far, yet also close enough to give him an opportunity of reacting efficiently should the need arise.

 Although the lack of light decreased his visual range, darkness shrouded his form from eyes all around him.
 It was beneficial.
-Where this desolate and starving shadow of the nature itself failed to provide adequate feedback to his senses, technology closed the gap and gave much more.
-The large, red-shaded lenses of his mask filtered and strengthened all available light from surroundings, and for him it was clear and bright as on a sunny midday far on the top of the tallest plate.
-A series of filters which covered his mouth and nose sorted fresh air from the dust to his lungs, as if he was residing within a personal pocket with its own micro environment.
+Where this desolate and starving shadow of nature herself failed to provide adequate feedback to his senses, technology closed the gap and gave much more.
+The large, red-shaded lenses of his mask filtered and strengthened all available light from surroundings, and for him, it was clear and bright as on sunny midday far on the top of the tallest plate.
+A series of filters which covered his mouth and nose sorted fresh air from the dust to his lungs, as if he was residing inside a personal pocket with its own microenvironment.